mrtazz/plustache/README.md

 copies the header files and library into $prefix/include and
 $prefix/lib respectively.

+Or you can get it via [homebrew](http://github.com/mxcl/homebrew):

+    brew install plustache

 ## Supported Functionality (as described in [the man page](http://mustache.github.com/mustache.5.html))
 * Variables
 * Sections